chamer079/wanderlust/README.md

 - Create a 'share with...' functionality to be able to share the planning details with your friends.
 - Build out a daily itinerary for the trip.
 - Incorporate 'accomendations' (travel and lodging) to the back-end (schema & controllers) and to the front-end.
+- Incorporate functionality to delete one specific todo from itineraries.
 - Incorporate a styling library.
 - Build out the app to include a journal entry section for trips taken.
   - Include a section for thoughts/expericences during the trip.